Phu Quoc Natural Reserve

-First-time visitors to Phu Quoc are often surprised of its beaches which look sugary-white and the water is so crystal-clear.
+First-time visitors to Phu Quoc are often surprised by its beaches which look sugary-white and the water is so crystal-clear.
 All are rated to be the best in Vietnam.
 The most spectacular beaches mostly spread along the western coast and gather around the southern tip of the island.
 Not far from the district town, private beaches next to all kinds of cozy hideaways are perfect for the family holiday.
-For young couples, the best choice of a secluded heaven is deserted bays ringed by sand, bushes and hills at the southern tip of the island.duong-dong-beach
+For young couples, the best choice of secluded heaven is deserted bays ringed by sand, bushes, and hills at the southern tip of the island.

 Dinh Cau Rock

 Situated by the mouth of the Duong Dong River, Dinh Cau Rock is considered the symbol of Phu Quoc where sand, sea, sun, and stone blend in perfect harmony.
 It is not only an odd-shaped scenic beauty but also a quaint sacred holy place.
 Local fishermen pray to God here before setting sail.
 The romantic steps take you to the top, where you can feel the gentle sea breeze, watch the sunset over the eroded rock formation and enjoy a peaceful view of the Duong Dong River.